YeonV/Blade-WLED-Extension-React/README.md

 - Better define to which state to restore on "abort-Effect"
 - Maybe lock UI while info-bubbles opened or auto-close bubbles on next click
 - Start Project: WLED-CMS-Synergies
+- Make use of the 'options/settings'-page inside chrome

 ## Notes